CrunchyData/pgCompare/README.md

 3. Postgres version 15 or higher (to use for the Confero Data Compare repository).
 4. Necessary JDBC drivers (Postgres and Oracle currently supported).

+### Limitations
+The following are current limitations of the compare utility:

+1. Date/Timestamp only compared with a precision of second (DDMMYYYYHH24MISS).
+2. Unsupported data types: blob, long, longraw, bytea.
+3. Limitations with data type boolean when performing cross-platform compare.

 ### Compile
 Once the prerequisites are met, begin by forking the repository and cloning it to your host machine: